Kou-Kamma Local Municipality

 The municipality is a relatively poor area with high unemployment and low levels of literacy.
 Settlements tend to be scattered, which has posed challenges to the provision of infrastructure and basic services such as water, sanitation, and electricity.

-The Kou-Kamma Municipality is composed of two distinct regions: the coastal belt (referred to as the Tsitsikamma or the Western Coastal Zone, which includes settlements such as Coldstream, Storms River and Clarkson), and the inland area of the Langkloof (including settlements such as Kareedouw, Twee Riviere, Joubertina and Louterwater).
+The Kou-Kamma Municipality is composed of two distinct regions: the coastal belt (referred to as the Tsitsikamma or the Western Coastal Zone, which includes settlements such as Coldstream, Stormsrivier and Clarkson), and the inland area of the Langkloof (including settlements such as Kareedouw, Tweeriviere, Joubertina and Louterwater).
 The two areas are separated by the Tsitsikamma Mountains.
 The nature of the two areas differs vastly.
 The Coastal Zone is characterised by a diverse and fast-growing economy driven by tourism and agriculture, a fast-growing population linked to the economic opportunities, a good water supply, and a wealth of holiday destinations and indigenous forests.
 In contrast, employment in the Langkloof is characterised by seasonal agriculture with high labour requirements.
 The area has greater challenges in terms of sufficient water supply, with additional pressure due to a high population growth related to migrant labour.